nearform/the-graphql-workshop/slides.md

 # The GraphQL Workshop

-## A guide to doing GraphQL with Fastify and Mercurius
+### **A guide to GraphQL with Fastify and Mercurius**

 <div class="copyright">

-© Copyright 2019-2022 NearForm Ltd. All Rights Reserved.
+© Copyright 2022 NearForm Ltd

 </div>

 ---

-# Introduction: Why Mercurius
+# Why Mercurius

 <div class="dense">

-- Mercurius is a **high-performance** GraphQL adapter for the popular Fastify web framework
+- [Mercurius](https://mercurius.dev/) is a **high-performance** GraphQL adapter for the [Fastify](https://www.fastify.io/) web framework
-- It has many of features and plugins for building world class production-ready applications
+- It has many core features and plugins for building world class production-ready applications
-- It provides a Just-In-Time compiler via graphql-jit and an **automatic loader integration** to avoid N + 1 queries
-- Mercurius also supports the Apollo Federation specification out of the box
+- It supports advanced features out of the box such as [Apollo Federation specification](https://www.apollographql.com/docs/federation/federation-spec/) and Subscriptions
+- It's entirely **Open Source** and made available under the MIT license
+- It has a rich and vibrant community contributing to its development

 </div>